itlogsandwich/dapproptech-skeleton/README.md

 ## The final finished product has 4 core features.
 NFC, Blockchain, Digital Signatures, and AI Contract Analysis.

 I made this by myself to understand Nuxt Vue, AdonisJS and Typescript.
 Practicing here significantly improved my understanding for our actual system.

-The final and finished system is private and is not open for others to see.
+The main and final code for the system can be seen here <a href = "https://github.com/DAPPropTech"> DAPProptech </a>

 This is no longer being updated and will only serve as a reminder of my initial learnings of Typescript and its frameworks.